 The police were so set on Patricia being the killer, there was probably nothing she could do to convince them otherwise.
 And that's what makes this so scary.
 If the police believe you've committed a crime, they can potentially get a conviction by ignoring what exonerates you and massaging evidence to make it fit.
 And it could happen to anyone.
 That's why juries should be vigilant.
 The jury in the Patricia Rorrer case took only two hours to convict her.
 There's simply no way they could have gone over all the evidence for a one month trial in two hours.
 They trusted law enforcement despite all the obvious problems with the case, including an expert witness relabeling improperly labeled samples on the stand and the prosecutor changing the theory of the case mid-trial.
 Jurors need to remember that whenever an innocent person goes to prison, a guilty person goes free.

-Tammy Mal's book presents much more evidence for innocence than I've provided in this article.
-You can buy it from any bookselling site or read it for free on Hoopla.
+Tammy Mal's Convenient Suspect presents much more evidence for innocence than I've provided in this article.

 - The hardcover, paperback, eBook and audiobook versions are available on all book-selling sites